 Perhaps an OVA for Dororo instead of another season could close all loose ends.
 OVA is like a filler episode that breaks out of the storyline and contains details about the character’s backstory.
-It would be nice to get Hyakkimaru montage sequence when he meets Jukai to when he gets his last body part and at the end when he regains his sight and the first thing he sees is Dororo.
+It would be nice to get Hyakkimaru montage sequence from when he meets Jukai to when he gets his last body part and at the end when he regains his sight and the first thing he sees is Dororo.

 Characters We Expect To See In Dororo Season

 As for season 2 let’s all agree that one shouldn’t exist.
-If we ever get it, there’s a good story potential with the popular characters.
+If we ever get it, there’s good story potential with the popular characters.
 The problem is that the plot’s main arc was based on Hyakkimaru’s journey of obtaining his lost parts.
 He gained them, now what?